-The PIMCO All Asset, PIMCO All Asset All Authority and PIMCO Global Core Asset Allocation Funds pay advisory and supervisory and administrative fees directly to PIMCO at the annual rates stated above, based on the average daily net assets attributable in the aggregate to each Fund's shares.
-The Funds also indirectly pay their proportionate share of the advisory fees, supervisory and administrative fees and management fees charged by PIMCO to the Underlying PIMCO Funds and, to the extent not included among the Underlying PIMCO Funds, funds of PIMCO ETF Trust in which each Fund invests (collectively, "Underlying PIMCO Fund Fees").
+The PIMCO Emerging Markets Full Spectrum Bond Fund is permitted to invest in Underlying PIMCO Funds, which, for this Fund, is defined to include funds of the Trust and funds of PIMCO Equity Series and PIMCO ETF Trust, affiliated open-end investment companies, except funds of funds and PIMCO California Municipal Intermediate Value Fund, PIMCO California Municipal Opportunistic Value Fund, PIMCO National Municipal Intermediate Value Fund and PIMCO National Municipal Opportunistic Value Fund.
+The PIMCO Emerging Markets Full Spectrum Bond Fund pays advisory and supervisory and administrative fees directly to PIMCO at the annual rates stated above, based on the average daily net assets attributable in the aggregate to the Fund's shares.
+The Fund also indirectly pays its proportionate share of the advisory fees, supervisory and administrative fees and management fees charged by PIMCO to the Underlying PIMCO Funds in which the Fund invests (collectively, the "Underlying PIMCO Fund Fees").